75+ Incredible Cryptocurrency Statistics (2023)

 The 2022 State of the Game Industry survey asked 2,700 game developers how they felt about crypto as a payment tool.
 Only 1% reported currently accepting crypto as payment, with 21% saying they were “somewhat interested” and 6% saying they were “very interested.”

-International B2B blockchain transactions could total $1.7 billion by 2025 (Statista)
+International B2B blockchain transactions could top $1.7 billion by 2025 (Statista)

 One of blockchain’s earliest advertised benefits was how it would revolutionize cross-border transactions.
-In the B2B space alone, international blockchain transactions could hit $542 million this year.
+In the B2B space alone, international blockchain transactions could hit $843.1 million in 2023.

 Los Angeles has more Bitcoin ATMs than any other US city (CoinRadar)